Chapter 2 : "Your daughter is a witch, Mrs. Bathory."

 I’m a witch.
 A witch.
 With power.
 I can do anything.
 I can make myself prettier.
-I can make my boobs bigger and my hair thick.
-I can create as much money I want.
+I can make my boobs bigger and my hair thicker.
+I can create as much money as I want.
 Hell, I don’t even need money – I’m a witch!
 I can make raspberries appear out of thin air and turn them sky blue and make them dance Macarena on flying tea cups circling around my head if I like.

 “So what does this mean?”
 I asked.

 “This means, Miss Bathory, that you have been accepted to Hogwarts School of Witchcraft and Wizardry.”